 To review your sales pipeline management, it is important that you are looking at the right metrics.
 These metrics can vary from company to company, but in B2B there are a few key metrics that the revenue should review together.

 - The average sales velocity

 - The conversion rates from lead to deal won

 Reminder, your sales pipeline is dynamic and these metrics can change from day to day.
 That’s why it’s important to consistently monitor your pipeline and take note of any major changes in your insights.
 These changes may be the positive result of the effectiveness of a brand new ROI guide, or the negative result of sending an irrelevant email message to the wrong persona.

-Overall, companies with strong sales pipeline management have an average growth rate of 5.3%.
-And as we head into the new year, it’s crucial to set our teams up for selling success.
+Overall, companies with strong sales pipeline management have an average revenue growth rate of 5.3%.
+As B2B companies are currently heavily impacted by the economic recession, it is crucial to set your teams up for selling success.
 If you don’t actively manage your sales pipeline, you could be missing out on gaining and closing new customers.